barcovanrhijn/barcovanrhijn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on WHMCS intergrations & Tina4Stack PHP projects
+- 🔭 I’m currently working on Laravel projects
 - 🌱 I’m currently learning Svelte
 - 👯 I’m looking to collaborate on PHP or JS projects
 - 📫 How to reach me: barcovanrhijn@gmail.com also [check out my blog](https://barcovanrhijn.github.io)